Chuck Jura: Professional career

 Selected by the Chicago Bulls in the third round (45th overall) of the 1972 NBA draft and the ABA's Utah Stars, Jura instead moved to the Italian Serie A, signing with Mobilquattro Milano in June 1972.

 The American quickly adapted to Italy and the Italian game, becoming Milano's leader and one of the league's best players thanks to his atypical – for a center of his height – technical skills and speed.

 He led the Serie A in scoring during three consecutive seasons from 1976 to 1978 – with 33.2, 32.9 and 29.6 points per game respectively – and is still to this day the only player to have led both the scoring and rebounding charts in the same season (1976–77).

 Jura was signed by the NBA's Cleveland Cavaliers in August 1978, with the Cavs having earlier traded future draft choices to the Bulls for his rights, however Milano's president offered him better terms soon afterwards with the player then settling the contract and returning to Italy.

 Playing for Serie A2 side Sav Bergamo in 1982–83, Jura scored 994 points to help the side obtain a historic promotion.

 Personal

-Jura's mother was of German ancestry while his father was of Czechoslovakian ancestry, the latter served as a law enforcement officer which led to Jura being nicknamed "Sheriff" (Sceriffo) in Italy.
+Jura's mother was of German ancestry while his father was of Czechoslovak ancestry, the latter served as a law enforcement officer which led to Jura being nicknamed "Sheriff" (Sceriffo) in Italy.

 He has three children with his wife Janet, Graham, Neely and Dusty, the latter played college basketball for Nebraska-Kearney before a brief professional career.